Which is best - hand-held or wearable noise meters?

 Often jobs are cyclical and with a hand-held you just measure each part of the cycle and them combine it into a daily result, or with a wearable you measure for a few cycles, for example for an hour, and then use that to calculate a daily exposure.

 There are very very few cases where the only way to get a daily average exposure is to measure for a full shift.
-Although when I say ‘very very few’ I’ve never come across one.
+Although when I say ‘very very few’ it is that few I’ve never come across one.